 Next Steps for On-Campus Research during COVID-19

-- Anyone approved to return to on-campus research must submit a Lab Reactivation Plan.
-Forms must be completed by principal investigators or faculty supervisors for research, approved by the department chair or center director, and forwarded to the Office of Research.
+- Anyone approved to return to on-campus research must submit and maintain a COVID safety plan.
+Forms must be completed by principal investigators or faculty supervisors for research, approved by chairs, center directors or deans, and forwarded to the Office of Research.
 All lab personnel must complete appropriate training, such as COVID-19 Return to Work Safety 101.
 Please audit your lab and/or fieldwork safety plans and resubmit for approval if personnel are joining or leaving your research team.

 - All building occupants must follow the health and safety protocols detailed below, including conducting self-health assessments each time they enter a building, wearing face coverings and following all posted traffic flow guidance.